akiver/csgo-map-veto/README.md

 ### Application

 1. `yarn`
-2. `yarn dev` for WEB version, `yarn dev:electron` for Electron version
+2. `yarn dev` for WEB version, `yarn dev:electron` for the Electron version

 ### Database